-- The WITP provided modest support in recent years for several national theoretical physics conferences: - The 15th Canadian Conference on General Relativity and Relativistic Astrophysics, U of Winnipeg, 2014, organized by WITP members: A. Frey, R. Danos, G. Kunstatter, and D. Vincent (\$2,000). - Theory Canada 9, Wilfrid Laurier University, Waterloo, ON, 2014 (\$500). - 12th International Conference on p-Adic Functional Analysis, U of Manitoba, 2012, organized by K. Shamseddine (\$1,200) - Theory Canada VII, Lethbridge, AB, 2012 (\$400). - Canadian Prairie Theoretical Physics Network meeting, Lethbridge, AB, 2010 (\$1,000.00). - The WITP co-sponsored a public lecture in 2014 with the 15th Canadian Conference on General Relativity and Relativistic Astrophysics, which was held in Eckhardt-Gramatte Hall at the University of Winnipeg.
+- The WITP provided modest support in recent years for several national and international conferences in theoretical physics, mathematics and astronomy: - The 16th Canadian Conference on General Relativity and Relativistic Astrophysics, SFU, July 6-8, 2016, G. Kunstatter and A. Frey members of the organizing committee (\$500). - CASCA2016: the annual meeting of the Canadian Astronomical Society which was held in Winnipeg (May 30- June 2, 2016) and organized by WITP members from U of M and UW (\$2,000). - The 15th Canadian Conference on General Relativity and Relativistic Astrophysics, U of Winnipeg, 2014, organized by WITP members: A. Frey, R. Danos, G. Kunstatter, and D. Vincent (\$2,000). - Theory Canada 9, Wilfrid Laurier University, Waterloo, ON, 2014 (\$500). - 12th International Conference on p-Adic Functional Analysis, U of Manitoba, 2012, organized by K. Shamseddine (\$1,200) - Theory Canada VII, Lethbridge, AB, 2012 (\$400). - The WITP co-sponsored a public lecture in 2014 with the 15th Canadian Conference on General Relativity and Relativistic Astrophysics, which was held in Eckhardt-Gramatte Hall at the University of Winnipeg.
 The lecture, titled "Higgs Bang," was presented by Neil Turok, the Director and Niels Bohr Chair of the Perimeter Institute and the 2013 CBC Massey Lecturer.
-This was a rare event for Winnipegers to see one of the leading minds of cosmology, and close to 200 people attended. - The WITP also entered into an agreement with the Canadian Association of Physicists Division of Theoretical Physics to co-sponsor a prize for the best Ph.D. thesis in theoretical physics each year.
+This was a rare event for Winnipegers to see one of the leading minds of cosmology, and close to 200 people attended. - The WITP also entered in 2014 into an agreement with the Canadian Association of Physicists Division of Theoretical Physics to co-sponsor a prize for the best Ph.D. thesis in theoretical physics each year.
 The WITP will provide \$250/year for the first three years, at which point the agreement may be renewed.
 The prize will be known as the DTP/WITP Thesis Prize, and the WITP Past Director will sit on the award committee.
 The first DTP/WITP Thesis Prize was warded in 2015 to Solomon Akaraka Owerre (PhD Université de Montréal 2014) for his thesis entitled "Etudes de l'effet tunnel des spins quantiques macroscopiques (Studies of the tunnel effect of macroscopic quantum spins)."
+The 2016 prize was awarded to Vincent Genest (Université de Montréal 2015) for his thesis entitled "Algebraic Structures, Super-Integrable systems and Orthogonal Polynomials".